BeryJu/pyazo/docs/migration.md

 !!! note
     For LDAP Configuration, see [Configuration](configuration.md)

-## Saving a export of the old pyazo install
+## Saving an export of the old pyazo install

 Incase the migration goes wrong, it is recommended to create a database backup.